Beautiful Zebrawood NOW Watch.

 - This watch is not waterproof, not suitable for swimming or bathing in, but is okay in rain.

-- Comes packed in an elegant, sturdy and eco-friendly cartoon box.
+- Comes packed in an elegant wooden box.

 - For clarification, this watch is real as we also have watches that are not real (they don’t show time at all, they only have the NOW sign) – like Now Watch Black